archatelain/code-for-eco-532/poly.md

 Create a do-file "part_2_regressions.do".

 Regression analysis is at the core of econometric theory.
 You will see the ins and outs of this tool in your econometrics courses.
-In the meantime, to estimate regression models in Stata:
+To estimate regression models in Stata:

 ```
 help regress
 ```

-I will let you read this for your econometrics class.
-In the meantime, here is a working example:
+A working example:

 ```
 * What country characteristics could explain social unrest?